SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

 (such as the ``swapTwoValues`` generic function above, or a generic collection that stores a single type, such as ``Array``), it is traditional to use the single-character name ``T`` for the type parameter.
-However, you are can use any valid identifier as the type parameter name.
+However, you can use any valid identifier as the type parameter name.

 If you are defining more complex generic functions, or generic types with multiple parameters,